zicklag/docs-1/self-hosted/sso.md

+---
+description: Single Sign-On is a mechanism which allows to use external providers to login into systems.
+readTime: 4 min read
+---

 # Single Sign-On (SSO)

 Single Sign-On is a mechanism which allows to use external providers to login into systems.
 For example, you can use